ericnjanga/React-Theme-Switcher/README.md

-Dynamic usage of "context" in an React application.
+Example usage of `dynamic context` in an React application.

 ## The Concept
 Users have the possibility to switch the application's theme (light or dark).
+The layout is based on [Twitter's Bootstrap Jumbotron template](http://getbootstrap.com/docs/4.1/examples/jumbotron/#).

 ## How it works
 - Two objects describing "light" and "dark" styling are saved in a "settings" file which exports a "ThemeContext" object initialized with one of the objects `const ThemeContext = React.createContext(themeStyle.dark)`.